baumgrai/domain/README.md

 How it works:
 - objects to persist ('domain objects') extend `SqlDomainObject` class
-- 'domain controller' manages object store with domain objects during runtime
+- 'domain controller' `SqlDomainController extends DomainController` manages object store with domain objects during runtime
 - domain objects can be selectively accessed using methods like `DomainController#findAny(Class, Predicate)`, `DomainController#findAll(Class, Predicate)`, etc.
 - `SqlDomainController#synchronize()` initially loads objects from persistence database and subsequently synchronizes object store and database
 - domain objects can individually be stored to persistence database using `SqlDomainObject#save()`